mikeparisstuff/aws-appsync-starters/README.md

 # aws-appsync-starters

-A set of starter templates using AWS AppSync, sveltekit, and react.
+A starter template that uses SvelteKit & AWS AppSync.

+## `packages/sveltekit-app`

+A server-side rendered website built with SvelteKit.

+### How to run

+`pnpm run dev --filter sveltekit-app`